The Cinematic Race: Best Film Academy in the World – Next Contenders

 Cons of Film School

 The truth lies somewhere in between.
-Although film schools give very useful resources and training, success often depends on talent, persistence, and a bit of luck.
+While film schools provide invaluable resources and training, success often depends on talent, persistence, and a bit of luck.

 Film Schools Fighting for the Spotlight